CurveBending/CurveBending.github.io/_posts/2025-07-13-VPP - Democratizing the Energy Revolution.md

 #### Cybersecurity Concerns

 The distributed nature of VPPs creates cybersecurity concerns that traditional utility security models cannot adequately address.
 Conventional power plants involve securing a limited number of large, centralized facilities with established perimeters and controlled access points, while VPPs require coordinating millions of distributed devices across residential and commercial properties, each representing a potential attack vector.
-Such elevated security risk introduces additional adoption hurdle.
+Such an elevated security risk introduces an additional adoption hurdle.

 #### Market Structure Fragmentation

-The fragmented nature of electricity markets creates additional barrier in VPP scaling.
+The fragmented nature of electricity markets creates an additional barrier to VPP scaling.
 As different markets have distinct market structures, regulatory frameworks, compensation mechanisms, and technical specifications, VPP companies have to navigate different systems, obtain separate approvals, and modify their business models for each jurisdiction.
-This operational complexity severly limits their economies of scale.
+This operational complexity severely limits their economies of scale.

 ## Business Model Innovations: Building for the Long-Term